benhalladay08/dity/docs/commands.md

 ---

-The `scan` command looks for newly connected external drives and adds them to the list of known drives, which can be read using `dity list-drives`.
+The `scan` command looks for newly connected external drives and adds them to the list of known drives, which can be read using `dity drive list`.
 It finds the drives and scand the folder structure to determine if it fits any of the given drive formats provided in `~/.dity/drive-types`.

 When a new drive is found, the user is provided the option to add it as a source drive or destination drive.
 This can later be changed by using `drive edit` if desired.